Inside Out (1975 film): Plot

-They pick up Erika from work to change Holtz's appearance to make him look younger.
-As they arrive at the derelict courthouse, they change Holtz from Maar's borrowed civilian street clothes into a replica of his old Nazi uniform.
+Erika changes Holtz's appearance to make him look younger and at the derelict courthouse, they change Holtz from Maar's borrowed civilian street clothes into a replica of his old Nazi uniform.
 Holtz is escorted into a courtroom furnished to look like a Third Reich office.
 Once inside the sedative wears off, he awakens to find himself in a staged meeting, with Schmidt disguised as Adolf Hitler, Sly disguised as an SS officer, and Ernst disguised as a Field Marshal.
 Schmidt states that Holtz stole the gold from the Reich and betrayed him.
-Holtz is confused about what Schmidt is referring to and asks what gold was stolen.
+Holtz, confused, asks what gold was stolen.
 Schmidt tells Holtz that the gold disappeared only seven days ago, and confirms that Holtz signed the order to have it deposited into the Reich Bank.
-Ernst escorts Holtz into another room to refresh his memory.
-Sly and Schmidt congratulate each other on their performances, while Ernst tells Holtz that Germany is winning the war and Holtz has been hospitalised.
-Holtz remembers that the gold was hidden to prevent Hermann Göring from stealing it.
-He will only tell Hitler the exact location, though.
-Holtz whispers to Schmidt (still disguised as Hitler) that the gold is hidden in his bunker, which is on the property of his summer home in Vanglitz.
-Holtz is given another sedative, while Schmidt admires a portrait of Hitler, comparing his likeness to it.
-Sly congratulates Schmidt, and Harry sarcastically says that they should do a double act with himself as Benito Mussolini.
-Schmidt gets carried away with his acting, while Ernst is worried Holtz may recognize the scam, and that their cover can still be blown by him reporting the incident to the prison guards.
-Sly proposes to return Holtz first thing in the morning before going after the gold, but Harry refuses to wait, worried that it could be found by anyone at any time.
+Ernst tells Holtz that Germany is winning the war and Holtz has been hospitalised.
+Holtz remembers that the gold was hidden to prevent Hermann Göring from stealing it, but will only disclose the location to Hitler and whispers to the disguised Schmidt it is hidden in his bunker at his summer home in Vanglitz.
+Holtz is sedated again and Sly proposes to return Holtz first thing in the morning before going after the gold.
+Harry refuses to wait, worried that it could be found by anyone at any time.